-Mal 2.11 Judah hath dealt treacherously, and an abomination is committed in Israel and in Jerusalem; for Judah hath profaned the holiness of the Lord which he loved, and hath married the daughter of a strange god.
+Mal 2.11 Judah has been faithless, and abomination has been committed in Israel and in Jerusalem.
+For Judah has profaned the sanctuary of the Lord, which he loves, and has married the daughter of a foreign god.

 God is angry.
 He declares that the men of Judah who are His chosen people have committed a despicable act that is an abomination to Him.
 These men have profaned His sacred institution of marriage.